Silestone vs. Granite: Appearance, Maintenance and More

 Granite is also one of the easier countertop surfaces to take care of.
 Like Silestone, the durable material can be especially helpful in the kitchen.
 However, this is not to say that granite is an indestructible material.
 You will still need to take good care of your granite countertop if you do not want it to get damaged.
 You can clean the surface by using just warm soapy water.
 Never clean your granite countertop with harsh cleaners, such as vinegar, bleach or Windex.

 Both Silestone and granite countertops can last for many years if you take proper care of them.
+While this is the case, granite is your better option because of qualities like heat resistance.

 Installing your Silestone countertop is not a do-it-yourself type of project.
 You will need to hire a professional.
 Hiring a professional will significantly decrease the chances of your new countertop being damaged during installation.